Are you looking for a roulette strategy that will have you winning at the game in the long run?

 With the Martingale roulette betting system on a red/black color bet, for example, you have reached the table maximum after only seven losses in a row.
 And in roulette, it’s very easy to go seven spins in a row without seeing a red number come up.

-A variation of the Martingale, a version of this “Same/Opposite” system is referenced in the video above.
+A variation of the Martingale, this “Same/Opposite” system is just as mathematically disadvantageous as any other system.

 The essence of this roulette strategy is that you bet with a streak, or against it, under the theory that a different color is “due.”